apache/incubator-milagro/docs/dta-details/identity-documents.md

 title: Identity Documents
 sidebar_label: Identity Documents
 ---
-The first problem that Milagro-DTA aims to solve is how actors in the system can identify and trust each other.
+The first problem that Milagro DTA aims to solve is how actors in the system can identify and trust each other.
 In order to participate in the Milagro DTA safeguarding process each actor must publish a set of public keys into IPFS.
 The IPFS hash for an identity documents is then the ID for each actor.

 In order to create an identity document Milagro DTA provides the following endpoint.